 We do not want Russia to wage war against Ukraine, and we do not want that war to be partly paid for by the money we pay for Russian oil and gas.
 So the European Commission wants an oil boycott.
 To stop importing oil from Russia overnight would affect our own lives and our own economy very negatively, so let's take a moment to think about it.

 Google Translated from Dutch to English.
-Link to the original post in Dutch below.
-The article was originally published on 9 May 2022
+Here is the link to the original article in Dutch.
+The article was originally published on 09 May 2022.

 There is now also a proposal on the table not to impose a boycott, but import duties.
 A week and a half ago, the renowned Bruegel Institute published a paper about it, which was received very enthusiastically by Mathijs Bouman in his short column in the FD.

 If we impose an import duty on Russian oil, it will become more expensive.
 Who exactly bears which part of the burden, Putin or our consumers, depends – now it gets technical – on the relative elasticity of our demand and Russia's supply.
 The burden of the import levy will be disproportionately heavy on the party with the lowest elasticity, ie the party with the fewest options for contingency.
 According to Bruegel, the proportions are such that we can impose a very heavy burden on Putin with import duties.

 If something sounds too good to be true, it usually isn't true.
 That certainly applies here.
 Bruegel's reasoning rattles on all sides.
 It is a typical example of reasoning uncritically towards a desired conclusion.
 That there is a great resemblance to how Trump was going to teach China a lesson, I'll leave it alone for a while.